michalliu/jsflakes.vim/README.md

 You can aslo disable autolint by adding `let g:jsflakes_autolint = 0` to your vimrc.

-The command to run jshint manaually is `:JSHint`.
+The command to run jshint manaually is `:JSLint`.

 The current errors are added to the window's location list.
 You can aslo use [quickfix commands](http://vimcdoc.sourceforge.net/doc/quickfix.html), like